The P/F ratio of a patient with a PaO2 of 74 mm Hg on an FiO2 of 85%.

 What is blood pH, body temperature, erythrocyte concentration, structure/shape of hemoglobin, and adverse hemoglobin chemical combinations?

-This shunt sends venous blood from the right heart to the left heart without gas exchange
+This type of shunt sends venous blood into the left heart to mix with arterial blood.

 What is a physiologic shunt?